-- Your parents home… Perfect for backyard weddings
+- Your parents home… Perfect for backyard and tented weddings

 - Cottage, cabin or farm house… Perfect for rustic/natural/boho weddings

 - AIRBNB rental… Perfect for city or town weddings with large groupings